PavanRangani/docs/docs/prd/incentive-stock/grant.md

 ### System Rule

-- There is total 5 types of Grant : `NQSO`, `ISO`, `RSA`, `RSU` & `Carried Interest`.
+- `NQSO`, `ISO`, `RSA`, `RSU` is applicable for `Public` & `Private` type incentive stock and `Carried Interest` is applicable only for `Limited Partnership` type incentive Stock.
-- ​
+- Does not allowed to add a grant while vesting details is not available.

 ### UX Rule

 - Show proper message under vesting schedule until user adds data to vesting.
+- Once user enters all details then system will show a schedule of vesting in the `Vesting Schedule` section.
+- Do not allowed to enter same Grant ID for the same type otherwise system shows error message.
-- When user enter `Expiration date` is lower than `Grant Date`, then system show error.
+- When `Expiration Date` is lower than `Grant Date`, system shows error.
+- When `Grant Date` is grater than `Expiration Date`, system shows error.
+- `Vest Date` is always grater than `Grant Date` and lower than `Expiration Date`.
+- When `Shares in First Vesting` is grater than `Shares Granted`, system shows an error message.

 ### UI Rule

-Mockup
+Mockup for Empty & Mockup when schedule is available //TODO

 - Message for vesting schedule : `Schedule will be auto populated here once you specify the above details`
-- Error message for Grant Date :
+- Error message for Expiration Date, when Expiration date is lower than Grant Date : `Should be always >= Grant Date`
-- Error message for Expiration Date :
+- Error message for Grant date when Grant date is grater than Expiration Date : `Date must be <= Expiration Date`
+- Error message for Vest Date : `Should be >= Grant Date` & `Should be <= Expiration Date`.
+- Error message of `Share in First Vesting` : //TODO

+## Edit Grant

+### System Rule

+- Can be editable anytime.
+- Some of the fields cannot be edited if the exercise is performed of that grant.

+### UX Rule

+- If the user opens the Edit dialog after the exercise, a message will appear.
+- When user open edit dialog after the exercise, some of the fields and whole vesting section are disable like `Grant Date` , `Share Granted`, `Expiration Date` & `whole Vesting section`

+### UI Rule

+Mockup when some of field is disable //TODO

+- Message for Edit dialog : `As exercise is performed of this Grant, Edit is restricted for some fields`.

+## Delete Grant

+### System Rule

+- If there is some exercise performed in the grant, that grant can't be deleted.

+### UX Rule

+- When grant can't be deleted then open delete not possible dialog.

+### UI Rule

+Mockup of Delete confirmation dialog & Delete not possible dialog //TODO

+## Browse Grant